markwkidd/cushaw-handbook/resources.md

 ### Quarter-page version

 In 2025, the project received support allowing a small print run of booklets with pages one-quarter the size of a US letter page.
-Copies can be produced by using this file:
+Copies can be produced by using this file: <a href="/assets/zine/commonwealth-cushaw-zine-bifold-2025-02-27-printable-bifold.pdf">Quarter-page printable PDF</a>

-- <a href="/assets/zine/commonwealth-cushaw-zine-bifold-2025-02-27-printable-bifold.pdf">Formatted for printing with settings "print on both sides of paper" and "flip on short edge"</a>.
-It uses both sides of 8 1/2" x 11" letter size paper, folded in half and stapled.

 1. Print with the following settings: "print on both sides" and "flip on long side".
 2. Keep sheets stacked in the order they printed.